-This mode is activated by reading the Motion\Burst register.
-The ADNS-3090 will respond with the contents of the Motion, Delta\X, Delta\Y, SQUAL, Shutter\Upper, Shutter\Lower and Maximum\Pixel registers in that order.
+Reading the Motion\Burst register activates this mode.
+The ADNS-6000 will respond with the contents of the Motion, Delta\X, Delta\Y, SQUAL, Shutter\Upper, Shutter\Lower, and Maximum\Pixel registers in that order.
 After sending the register address, the microcontroller must wait tsradomand and then begin reading data.
-All 56 data bits can be read with no delay between bytes by driving SCLK at the normal rate.
+All 64 data bits can be read with no delay between bytes by driving SCLK at the normal rate.
 The data are latched into the output buffer after the last address bit is received.
-After the burst transmission is complete, the micro-controller must raise the NCS line for at least transmission.
+After the burst transmission is complete, the micro-controller must raise the NCS line for at least tbeta to terminate burst mode.
+The serial port is not available for use until it is reset with NCS, even for a second burst transmission.